ralphbchance/SecretAgent/README.txt

-As of February 26, 2018 all problems mention in original README.txt file
-$s been pushed to GitHub!
+As of February 26, 2018 all problems mention in original README.txt file has been resolved and a copy of the Secret Service project is now completed and pushed to GitHub!